lshprung/terminal-media-launcher/docs/tml-config.md

 `addR` will recursively add entries to a group. `addR` functions like `add`, but will also search sub-directories for matches.

+### hide

+- **hide** *entry* *group*

+`hide` will remove a specified entry from a specified group.
+The entry argument should refer to the entry's name, rather than the entry's path.
+This option may be useful to hide certain files after adding entries with the '\*' operator. *At the moment, hide can only hide a single entry*.

 ## Settings

 If any of the following settings are specified, they should be at the top of the config file.